arrowhead-f/x509-profile/proposal.md

 The extension _must_ be used for CA certificates that handles CSRs directly via network application interfaces.
 Use of the `IssuerAltName` is _optional_.

-The __Name Constraints__ extension makes it possible for a CA to restrict the set of allowed `subject` and `SubjectAltName` that may be specified in certificates it issues.
+The __Name Constraints__ extension makes it possible for a CA to restrict the set of values allowed for the `subject` and `SubjectAltName` fields in issued certificates.
 The extension _may_ be used.
 Please refer to RFC 5280 Section 4.2.1.10 for more details.